dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 - The multimedia files in `multimedia` may be arbitrarily nested.
 - Every path referenced in a `<bitstream>` in the XML file must point to a file in `multimedia`.
 - The paths in the `<bitstream>` are relative to the project root.
-- Your project must not contain a folder named `ZIP` or `tmp` on the top level

 A folder with the above structure can be created with